There are many benefits to installing a new patio in your garden.

 Depending upon the type of paving that you choose, there may be a wide range of possible laying patterns that your paving can be laid in.

 Deciding upon the best pattern to use is purely a question of taste as there is not normally any structural advantage by choosing one pattern over the other.

-This design choice was popularised by huge demand for Indian Sandstone, which is most commonly found in project packs.
+This design choice was popularised by the huge demand for Indian Sandstone, which is most commonly found in project packs.

-However, in more recent times, there has been a bit of a renaissance for single size paving patterns once again, which is mainly due the ever-increasing popularity of Porcelain paving.
+However, in more recent times, there has been a bit of a renaissance for single size paving patterns once again, which is mainly due to the ever-increasing popularity of Porcelain paving.

 To help you decide on the best pattern to use, take a look through your chosen supplier’s brochure or website to learn about the different laying patterns.

 3. Do you want to seal your paving?